platformsh/template-builder/templates/django2/files/README.md

-# Django 2 LTS template for Platform.sh
+# Django 2 for Platform.sh

-This project provides a starter kit for Django projects hosted on Platform.sh.
-It is primarily an example, although could be used as the starting point for a real project.
+This template builds Django 2 on Platform.sh, using the gunicorn application runner.

+## Services

+* Python 3.7
+* PostgreSQL 10

+## Customizations

+The following changes have been made relative to Drupal 8 as it is downloaded from Drupal.org.
+If using this project as a reference for your own existing project, replicate the changes below to your project.

+* The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
+These provide Platform.sh-specific configuration and are present in all projects on Platform.sh.
+You may customize them as you see fit.
+* The `.platform.template.yaml` file contains information needed by Platform.sh's project setup process for templates.
+It may be safely ignored or removed.
+* An additional Pip library, [`platformshconfig`](https://github.com/platformsh/config-reader-python), has been added.
+It provides convenience wrappers for accessing the Platform.sh environment variables.
-Notice specifically the `settings.py` where we read some of the environment variables and configure Django to connect to the correct database, and run in Debug mode when not running the `master` branch.
+* A rudimentary `myapp` application is included for demonstration purposes.
+In particular, the `settings.py` file is set up to configure Django to connect to the correct database, and run in Debug mode when not running the `master` branch.
+You are free to change that configuration if you prefer.

-In this example we are running Django with Gunicorn.
-You can check-out other examples to see it run with other application servers.

-## Starting a new project

-To start a new project based on this template, follow these 3 simple steps:

-1. Clone this repository locally.
-You may optionally remove the `origin` remote or remove the `.git` directory and re-init the project if you want a clean history.

-2. Create a new project through the Platform.sh user interface and select "Import an existing project" when prompted.

-3. Run the provided Git commands to add a Platform.sh remote and push the code to the Platform.sh repository.

-That's it!
-You now have a working "hello world" level project you can build on.

-## Using as a reference

-You can also use this repository as a reference for your own projects, and borrow whatever code is needed.
-The most important parts are the `.platform.app.yaml` file and the `.platform` directory.